Chapter 64:

 “Uh oh, bad connection.
 Hey!
 Stop doing what you’re doing.”

+I explained to the group that the uncovered entrance was, in fact, an ancient Phyllis shop that she had wanted us to reactivate.
+After a quick discussion where I explained the situation and our responsibilities, we entered the cave together and were instantly transported to a small, rundown shoppe.
 Sand had covered much of the floor, and shelves that had once been lined with goods now stood bare and broken.
-A faint glimmer of sunlight from nowhere gave the illusion that a hole had been made in the roof, even though no such issue existed.
+Above us, a faint glimmer of sunlight from nowhere gave the illusion that a hole had been made in the roof, even though no such issue existed in this extradimensional space.

 “Oh, wonderful.”
 She exclaimed delightfully as she looked around the space.
 “Uhhgg-uh!
 Phyllis-One-Twenty-Four really left this place in a disgusting state.
 Shame—Anyways.”